-Numerous organizations across the globe are constantly striving in an attempt to bridge the gap between yesterday when the vast majority of employees were physically present at the office to execute their day-to-day chronological tasks and the latter-day when an effective vaccine (a mandate health precautionary measure to an outcome of an unexpected sudden global outbreak) will make it possible for these workforces to return to the traditional offices.
+Numerous organizations across the globe are constantly striving in an attempt to bridge the gap between yesterday when the vast majority of employees were physically present at the office to execute their day-to-day chronological tasks and the latter day when an effective vaccine (a mandate health precautionary measure to an outcome of an unexpected sudden global outbreak) will make it possible for these workforces to return to the traditional offices.

 In the meantime, however, remote work will cement its position as an emerging part of today’s workforce, and it’s undeniable.
-Numerous conversations between the organizations and their workforces about the future of embracing hybrid work environments might also often end up expressing the hope for “the best of both worlds”.
+Numerous conversations between organizations and their workforces about the future of embracing hybrid work environments might often end up expressing the hope for “the best of both worlds.”
 While this is not an easy feat, the challenge is to have the company’s footprint – and its employees – in two distinct but interconnected environments.

 According to a McKinsey report based on a survey of 100 executives from different industries and geographies, approximately nine out of ten organizations anticipate combining remote and on-site working in the future.

-In cases where a greater percentage of the workforce in an organization opts to work remotely, the maintenance and operation of a physical office will shrink by a considerable amount only to the extent of limited workforces opting to work in the traditional office.
+In cases where a more significant percentage of the workforce in an organization opts to work remotely, the maintenance and operation of a physical office will shrink by a considerable amount only to the extent of limited workforces opting to work in the traditional office.
 Organizations may also opt to downsize their offices’ infrastructure with limited workforce capacity to only those limited preset number of employees provisioned to choose the option of working from the office and save considerably on rent.